JustinDearden/SwiftUI/README.md

 ### Countdown
 A countdown (time) app interface.
 The digital clock face will countdown based on a user set time till completion

+### AlertView
+An example of how to use the alert view functionality